Be free to choose where you want to stay and for how long. Free or low-cost camping will give you options.

 Generally, most people start small by going away for weekends, then weeks, months, and maybe if you are lucky years (like me.

-At the time of writing, I am now into my 6th year without a house).
+At the time of writing, I am now in my 6th year without a house).

 We need all the usual items that we have at home like